redis/redis-doc/docs/data-types/sorted-sets.md

 `ZREVRANGEBYLEX`, `ZREMRANGEBYLEX` and `ZLEXCOUNT`.

-For example, let's add again our list of famous hackers, but this time use a score of zero for all the elements.
+For example, let's add again our list of famous hackers, but this time using a score of zero for all the elements.
 We'll see that because of the sorted sets ordering rules, they are already sorted lexicographically.
 Using `ZRANGEBYLEX` we can ask for lexicographical ranges:

 {{< clients-example ss_tutorial zadd_lex >}}
 > ZADD racer_scores 0 "Norem" 0 "Sam-Bodden" 0 "Royce" 0 "Castilla" 0 "Prickett" 0 "Ford"